 - Document your recovery and setbacks

-- Follow the treatment plan
+- Follow your treatment plan closely

 - Avoid posting about the accident on social media

-Every motorcycle accident is different, and every motorcyclist suffers different injuries.
+The financial strain an accident causes makes this question of primary concern.
+However, every motorcycle accident is different, and every motorcyclist suffers different injuries.

-- Cause of the accident
+- The cause of the accident

-- Severity of your injuries and damages
+- The severity of your injuries and damages

 - Long-term complications or disabilities

-- Lost wages you incurred
+- Any lost wages you incurred

-- Medical expenses you incurred
+- The medical expenses you incurred

 After a motorcycle accident, you may not know where to turn.
-Please know that the legal team at Meldon Law is here to help.
+Please understand that the legal team at Meldon Law is here to help.
 We regularly meet with motorcycle accident victims to evaluate their rights and have helped many clients recover compensation for their losses.

 We provide representation you can trust and will keep you updated on all developments in your case.
 Consultations are always free with no obligation, so please call (352) 373–8000 or contact us online today to schedule your first visit.